appsinacup/godot-rapier-physics/CONTRIBUTING.md

 # Format
 cargo fmt -- --config-path rustfmt.toml
 # Run clippy for 2d only
-cargo clippy --fix --allow-dirty --all-targets --features="build2d" --no-default-features
+cargo clippy --fix --allow-dirty --all-targets --features="single-dim2"
 # Run clippy for 3d only
-cargo clippy --fix --allow-dirty --all-targets --features="build3d" --no-default-features
+cargo clippy --fix --allow-dirty --all-targets --features="single-dim3"
-# Run clippy for all project
-cargo clippy --fix --allow-dirty
 ```

 The above runs formatting with `cargo fmt` and linting with `cargo clippy`.
-For clippy yo ucan specify (and should run) with both 2d and 3d.
+For clippy you can specify (and should run) both 2d and 3d feature sets.